Atharvdevs/Python-Basic-Projects/README.md

 The goal of this collection is simple:

-Improve coding structure and readability
+1.Improve coding structure and readability,
-Practice real-world problem solving
+2.Practice real-world problem solving,
-Build consistency
+3.Build consistency,
-Be good in python language
+4.Be good in python language,